mernst/uwisdom/Programs.md

 The one starting with "K" (kill) is invoked when runlevel N is exited.

-"chmod g+s dirname" sets the directory's SGID bit/attribute.
+`chmod g+s dirname` sets the directory's SGID bit/attribute.
 Files created in that directory will have their group set to the directory's group.
 Directories created in that directory also have their SGID bit set.
 (The SGID bit has nothing to do with the sticky bit.)

 lpr can assign "classes" or priorities to jobs.
-For instance, to bypass all other jobs in the queue, do "lpr -C Z *filename*" (Z is the highest priority/class).
+For instance, to bypass all other jobs in the queue, do `lpr -C Z *filename*` (Z is the highest priority/class).